Dear reader of ADxS.org, please excuse the disruption.

 2.2.
 Treatment options for ADHD are improving

-Growing successes in the treatment of ADHD (better medication, growing knowledge of dosage, therapy tools) make it more sensible to diagnose the disorder as such.
+Growing successes in the treatment of ADHD (better medication, growing knowledge of dosage, therapy tools) make it more meaningful to diagnose the Disorder as such.

-3. More frequent prescribing of ADHD medication with consistent prescribing standards
+3. More frequent prescribing of ADHD medications with consistent prescribing measures

-A study investigated whether the increase in prescribing of methylphenidate, the most commonly used ADHD medication, was accompanied by changes in prescribing measures.
-The results showed that, despite the overall increase in prescribing between 2008 and 2012, prescribing standards had not changed.4 Thus, the increase in MPH prescribing for ADHD is not due to looser prescribing practices, but is likely due solely to the fact that doctors are now more likely to recognize ADHD.
+A study investigated whether the increase in prescribing of methylphenidate, the most commonly used ADHD medication, was caused by changes in prescribing measures.
+The result showed that, despite the overall increase in prescribing between 2008 and 2012, prescribing standards had not changed.4 Accordingly, the increase in MPH prescribing for ADHD is not due to looser prescribing practices, but is likely due solely to the fact that doctors are now recognizing ADHD more frequently.

 4. Media consumption does not cause ADHD, but makes ADHD more visible